Welcome page - configure your application environment

 - Applications: The Application section shows the selected System Profile's applications and their health states (OK, Critical or Not Connected) and the total requests per minute of all applications.
 Click to view the Applications dashboard.

 - Processes and hosts: The Processes and Hosts section shows the selected environment's health state (OK, Critical or Not Connected).

 - End user experience: Provides detailed information about the performance aggregated by geo-location, client type and operating system.

 - Mobile applications: Provides detailed information about mobile visits, performance hotspots, errors and crashes.

 - Web request performance: Provides detailed information about databases, methods, errors, exceptions and response time hotspots.

-Click the gear icon / Configure menu at the top right and select the Advanced Configuration from the menu to change the current System Profile.
+Click the gear icon at the top right and select the Advanced Configuration from the menu to change the current System Profile.
 See Edit a System Profile to learn how.

 Questions & answers

 An active visit is a visit in progress, which means that the representative user is actively using your application.
 If the user has left your application or is inactive for a certain time, the visit is finished.